-We at CT Fertility realize that you have a choice when it comes to selecting the medical clinic or donor agency that will best assist you during the family creation process.
+CT Fertility realizes that you have a choice when it comes to selecting the medical clinic or donor agency that will best assist you in finding your egg donor.
 We hope that the following list of questions will allow you to make a more informed decision.

 10 Questions To Ask a Potential Fertility Clinic / Donor Matching Agency: